adasomg/the-missing-clojure-intro/README.md

 Installed jar and pom into local repo.
 ```
 # Thank you
-That's it for now!
-There's a lot of Clojure for you to learn.
-But hopefully thanks to what you just learned __it will be much less frustrating__.
+We didn't learn much Clojure.
+But we learned many little details that most won't guides won't teach you.
+Now you can continue learning with confidence.

+Look at <sup id="a5">[footnote 5](#f5)</sup> if you want to make this installation permanent.
 Checkout the links for __where to go next__.

 # Links & footnotes